BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/accordion/accordion-default-documentation.md

 ### VAccordion

-Vuero provides 2 accordion components with enough styling to be able to use them out of the box: `<VAccordion />` and `<VCollapse />`.
+Tranxactprovides 2 accordion components with enough styling to be able to use them out of the box: `<VAccordion />` and `<VCollapse />`.
 In the simple accordion, each item can be openened separately, whereas in the exclusive accordion, only one item can be expanded at a time.